-Instant Pots are touted for their safety, versatility, and fast cooking—but that doesn’t mean they always work perfectly.
-If something goes wrong with your Instant Pot, it can ruin your meal, and may even cause permanent damage to the cooker.
-Not cool.
-But we’ve got the solutions you need for common Instant Pot issues.
+Instant Pots are touted for their safety, versatility, and fast cooking — but that doesn’t mean they always work perfectly.
+Not only can meals be ruined in the event something goes wrong with your Instant Pot, but it can even cause permanent damage to the cooker itself.
+Not cool at all.
+But we’ve got the solutions you need for some of the most common Instant Pot issues.
 Here are the problems people frequently encounter, and the best ways we’ve found to deal with them.

 The Instant Pot is taking too long to start the timer

-Remember, Instant Pots take time to heat up to their mode, unless you are using a simple Sauté setting.
-For pressure cooking and other modes, the Instant Pot will take time, usually 10 to 15 minutes, to heat up and bring the pressure up to proper levels, and then start the timer.
+Remember, Instant Pots take time to heat up to their modes, unless you are using a simple sauté setting.
+For pressure cooking and other modes, the Instant Pot will take time, usually 10-15 minutes, to heat up and bring the pressure up to proper levels, and then start the timer.
 So when a recipe says “pressure cook in Instant Pot for 5 minutes,” you should always mentally add the extra time beforehand.
 If it still seems like it’s taking too long, check your settings carefully to make sure you are in the right mode.

 That’s a worrying thing to see.
-This usually happens when sensors think the Pot is overheating and in danger of burning your food (along with potentially causing damage to the device).
-Often, this means that there’s not enough liquid in the Pot, or that the liquid hasn’t reach all the bottom corners of the Pot, which is easy to fix.
-You may also need to let your Pot cool down if you’ve been sautéing on high heat for a while.
+This usually happens when sensors think the pot is overheating and in danger of burning your food (along with potentially causing damage to the device).
+Often, this means that there’s not enough liquid in the pot, or that the liquid hasn’t reached all the bottom corners of the pot, which is easy to fix.
+You may also need to let your pot cool down if you’ve been sautéing on high heat for a while.
 For more complex meals, layer your starches and sauces on top of other ingredients to create a barrier between them and the bottom heater.
-Finally, if you have sautéed a liquid sauce or similar ingredient, make sure no bits are stuck to the Pot before you move on to the next task.
+Also, elevating meats using the cooking rack can help.
+Finally, if you have sautéed a liquid sauce or similar ingredient, make sure no bits are stuck to the pot before you move on to the next task.

 I’m getting a weird code message